jan379/workshop-k8s/README.md

 # workshop-k8s

-Inside this repository you will find documentation and code to get basic steps done in the iNNOVO Managed Kubernetes Engine.
+Within this repository you will find documentation and code to get basic steps done using the iNNOVO Managed Kubernetes Engine.